-Career Step student support includes access to:
+Career Step support includes access to:

 Technical Support Advisors who are knowledgeable, experienced, and available six days a week to help you work through any technical or computer issues encountered within the training program.

 Though the course is entirely online, you'll never be on your own.
-Career Step's student support team is available to offer personal, ongoing support all the way through the training program.
+Career Step's support team is available to offer personal, ongoing support all the way through the training program.

-See what a few Career Step students had to say about their experiences with Career Step’s student support.
+See what a few Career Step learners had to say about their experiences with Career Step’s support.

-- Personal consultation with a Graduate Advisor
+- Personal consultation with a Career Advisor

 - Personalized interview tutorials and training

 - Individual resume and cover letter review, tips, and advice

 - Vouchers for the CMAA, CEHRS, and CBCS certification exams upon completion (a $345 value)